pavittarsingh315/Project-Darkstar-Backend-Dev/Commits.md

 ## Fifteenth Commit

 1. Made it so the Swagger documentation now can have place a token into the Authorization header for request that require authentication.

+## Sixteenth Commit - Important

+1. Refactored the app so it can be deployed to Heroku.